-Mina Protocol uses a PoS consensus mechanism called Ouroboros Samasika, based on Cardano’s PoS Ouroboros.
+Mina Protocol uses a proof-of-stake (PoS) consensus mechanism called Ouroboros Samasika, based on Cardano’s PoS Ouroboros.
 The primary difference between Mina’s PoS versus others’ is that Ouroboros Samasika achieves consensus without long-term history.
 You can read more about it here.

 Another difference compared to other PoS protocols is that Mina’s PoS consensus system does not involve locking up stakes to validate.